 The Itinerary: "Less than three hours from New York City, The Lodge at Woodloch is the perfect place to decompress and renew your relationship with Mother Nature, thanks to its more than 500 acres of trails and forests," offers Stocking.
 "Consider forest bathing, a Japanese practice in which all staff at The Lodge at Woodloch are trained.
 It's known to lower blood pressure and cortisol levels in humans.
 Other activities to try include tennis, kayaking, fly fishing, and bird watching."

-The Retreat: Indian Springs in Calistoga, California
+4. Indian Springs in Calistoga, California

 The Goal: To treat yourself.

 The Itinerary: "The hot springs in Calistoga have drawn visitors since the Wappo people built sweat lodges over steam vents 8000 years ago," says Stocking.
-"For those seeking the ultimate pampering experience, check yourself ino Indian Springs for a mud bath and mineral water soak, followed by a deep tissue massage you'll be dreaming about for months afterward.
+"For those seeking the ultimate pampering experience, check yourself into Indian Springs for a mud bath and mineral water soak, followed by a deep tissue massage you'll be dreaming about for months afterward.
 It's the perfect jumping-off point for exploring the vineyards of Napa Valley, where you can wake up early and take in the sunrise from a hot air balloon."

-The Retreat: The Storyteller Within in San Marcos La Laguna, Guatemala
+5. The Storyteller Within in San Marcos La Laguna, Guatemala

 The Goal: To journey inward, learning how to shape a more fruitful, creative, and positive life.